On the Trade-Off Between Distributional Belief and Ambiguity: Conservatism, Finite-Sample Guarantees, and Asymptotic Properties: Finite-Sample Properties

-where $C=C_1+C_2$ and $\beta=\min\{\beta_1,\beta_2\}$.
-This shows that the generalization error of our TRO model has an exponentially decaying tail when the TRO ambiguity set is constructed using some specific choice of the shape parameter.
+where the second inequality follows from choosing $\gamma=\delta(1-\theta)$, and the third inequality follows from defining $D=D_1+D_2$ and $\beta(\delta)=\min\{\beta_1(\delta),\beta_2(\delta)\}$.
+This shows that when the TRO ambiguity set is constructed using some specific choice of the shape parameter, the generalization error of our TRO model has an exponentially decaying tail, which is a desirable property for data-driven stochastic optimization models (see, e.g., \citealp{Liu_et_al:2023b, Van-Parys_et_al:2021}).